fuzzymfx/fuzzymfx.github.io/content/posts/dsa.md

 	8. Fenwick Tree - A Fenwick tree is a type of tree where each node represents a range of elements.
 The Fenwick tree is used to perform range queries on an array.
 The Fenwick tree is used in applications where range queries are important, such as in databases, etc.

+		Segment tree -
+		- query in O(logN)
+		- preprocessing in O(N)
+		- Pros: less time complexity.
+		- Cons: More amount of code compared to the other data structures.

+		Fenwick tree -
+		- query in O(logN)
+		- preprocessing in O(NlogN)
+		- Pros: the shortest code, less time complexity
+		- Cons: Fenwick tree can only be used for queries with L=1, so it is not applicable to many problems.

 	9. Suffix Tree - A suffix tree is a type of tree where each node represents a suffix of a string.
 The suffix tree is used to store strings.
 The suffix tree is used in applications where the search for strings is important, such as in dictionaries, etc.

 	10. Binary Indexed Tree - A binary indexed tree is a type of tree where each node represents a range of elements.
 The binary indexed tree is used to perform range queries on an array.
 The binary indexed tree is used in applications where range queries are important, such as in databases, etc.